olgabrukman/tutorial-docs/SYSTEM_INTERVIEW.md

 ## Availability Patterns
-* Fail-over: the thing you do when normal operation mode can't be done.
+* **Fail-over:** the thing you do when normal operation mode can't be done.
 Once resources are restored back to normal return from fail-over node to normal mode.
 Not so simple: slide 38, as it takes time to detect failure and switch to fail-over node (that may have failed itself).
-* Replication:
+* **Replication**
-	* Master-slave: read/write from/to master node, you can only read from slave node that hold replicated data from the master.
+	* **Master-slave:** read/write from/to master node, you can only read from slave node that hold replicated data from the master.
-	* Tree replication: tree root is master, its children are either slaves or slave/master that is a slave of the root 	      master and serves as a master to its children slvaes.
+	* **Tree replication:** tree root is master, its children are either slaves or slave/master that is a slave of the 		root master and serves as a master to its children slvaes.
-	* Master-Master: all nodea are masters, fully synchronized, can read/wrtie from/to all nodes.
+	* **Master-Master:** all nodea are masters, fully synchronized, can read/wrtie from/to all nodes.
-	* Buddy Replication: nodes are connected in a ring, where each node stores its own data and backs up data for its             neightbour from left.
+	* **Buddy Replication:** nodes are connected in a ring, where each node stores its own data and backs up data for             its neightbour from left.
 In case a node fails the nodes update their backup data to suit new ring configuration.
-	  2 modes: push data/pull data
+	  2 modes: push data/pull data.